Aliens who participate in cultural exchange programs between the US and other countries must apply for the Q cultural exchange visa.

-Documents to be submitted by the Q-1 visa applicant
+Documents to be submitted by the Q-1 visa participant

-- Valid passport for at least six months after the end of the program.
+- Valid and current passport for at least six months after the end of the program;

-- Copy of Form I-797 sent by USCIS to the applicant and the sponsor.
+- Copy of the form I-797 sent by the USCIS to the applicant and the sponsor;

-- Documents that prove the applicant’s work experience and educational level.
+- Documents proving the applicant’s work experience and educational level;

 How long does it take to process a Q-1 visa?

-Processing times may vary by embassy.
-Sometimes it can be as little as 15 days and sometimes it can take up to three months.
-It all depends on the number of visa applications that the US embassy has in the country.
+Processing times can vary by embassy, sometimes as little as 15 days and other times as long as 3 months.
+It all depends on the number of visa applications the US embassy has in the country.